zanskar/ZanskarScreenApp/README.md

 # ZanskarScreenApp

 ## Description
-This is the first project of the second phase of Google Developer Challenge Scholarship - Android Basics - 2017/2018, on order to pbtain a nanodegree.
+This is the first project of the second phase of Google Developer Challenge Scholarship - Android Basics - 2017/2018, on order to obtain a nanodegree.
 The subject was to create a business card of our choice.
 I created a business card for my own business, Zanskar Studio.

 ## Technical points
 <ul>